 Steps to Slide The Fifth Wheel on a Big Truck

-This will make the adjustment easier on the truck, but yet not add so much ground pressure to the landing gear, that the legs begin to lift the drives off the ground and the truck looses traction.
+- The first thing to do, when getting ready to make adjustments to it’s position, is to lower the landing gear enough to take the weight and pressure from the fifth wheel and slider mechanism.This will make the adjustment easier on the truck.
+Yet it won’t add so much ground pressure to the landing gear, that the legs begin to lift the drives off the ground and the truck looses traction.

 - All truckers should know that it is important after flipping the switch, to get out of the truck and visually check both pins to ensure they have released properly.

-If one of the pins does not slide out and release, gently rock the tractor back and forth to release the pressure on the pin, allowing it to slide.
+- If one of the pins does not slide out and release, gently rock the tractor back and forth to release the pressure on the pin, allowing it to slide.

 If you need more weight on the steering axle to get as close to the 12,000 lb allowance as possible, gently back the tractor farther underneath the trailer.

-The general rule of thumb is every cog on the fifth wheel slider represents 100 lb.
-Keep in mind, every rig is different.
-For example, if a semi driver needs 400 more lb. on the steering axle, move the fifth wheel ahead four notches, re-set the pins and re-check axle weights on a weigh scale.
+- The general rule of thumb is every cog on the fifth wheel slider represents 100 lb.

+However, do keep in mind, every rig is different.
+For example, if 400 more lb. on the steering axle is needed, move the fifth wheel ahead four notches.
+Then reset the pins and recheck axle weights on a weigh scale.
 Ensure both slider pins are locked back in and the landing gear is rolled back up before heading back to the scale.

 - This procedure may take a few attempts to get it right.
 But it will save you time and trouble at the DOT highway scales.
 You should enter the highway scales confident your axle weights are CORRECT EVERY TIME.

 The cops are not lenient when it comes to incorrect axle weights.

 Make sure as a professional driver, you know how to correctly slide the fifth wheel.
 It’s an important part of your job.